leeboardtools/mimon/UIDesignNotes.md

         - Support generation of dividend/cap gains accounts.
             - Would want to add tags for income account types, for example mark 'Income>Dividends' as a dividend parent

+        - Need way to specify standard tags for accounts.

     - Accounts List
         - Listen on prices for market value updates.